bahmoudd/arch-install-guide/README.md

 initrd /initrams-linux-fallback.img
 ```

-Do the same for any other LInux derivatives you have installed.\
+Do the same for any other Linux derivatives you have installed.\
 Example:
 ```
 title Arch Linux Zen
 linux /vmlinuz-linux-zen
 initrd /initramfs-linuz-zen.img
+options root=UUID="[root partition UUID]" rw
 ```

 **:warning: - Did you follow the above steps EXACTLY?
 Any mistakes made can and will cause your Arch system to fail its boot sequence.**